leapdao/leap-sandbox/README.md

 // accounts are simple objects containing the address and private key accounts = [{addr, privKey}, {addr, privKey}...]
+// also note: accounts[1] is the admin of all the proxys

 // web3 is just Web3 contected to the ganache network web3 = Web3